google-deepmind/torch-distributions/doc/src/index.markdown

 ###Categorical/Multinomial: cat

-Categorical distributions on indices from 1 to K = p:numel()
+Categorical distributions on indices from 1 to K = p:numel().

 Not vectorized in p.
+See mvcat for vectorized version.

 ####cat.pdf(x, p, [options])